 Pharmacology Shared Resource

-The Pharmacology Shared Resource provides preclinical and clinical pharmacologic and pharmacogenetic expertise, methodologies, and services for Mayo Clinic Cancer Center investigators who are developing and evaluating anti-cancer drugs, imaging agents and chemical compounds.
+The Pharmacology Shared Resource provides preclinical and clinical pharmacologic and pharmacogenetic expertise, methodologies and services for investigators in Mayo Clinic Comprehensive Cancer Center who are developing and evaluating anti-cancer drugs, imaging agents and chemical compounds.

 Supported research includes:

 - Clinical pharmacokinetic studies conducted within phase 1 and phase 2 clinical trials funded by the National Cancer Institute (NCI) and developed in Mayo Clinic Comprehensive Cancer Center programs, such as the Experimental Therapeutics Program

 - Pharmacogenetic studies performed in conjunction with early-phase Mayo Clinic Comprehensive Cancer Center clinical trials conducted through the Early Cancer Therapeutics Group

 - Preclinical pharmacologic studies undertaken by Mayo Clinic Comprehensive Cancer Center investigators as part of NCI-funded grants or to generate data for NCI grant applications

 Within the Pharmacology Shared Resource is state-of-the-art instrumentation necessary for preclinical investigations and phase 1 and phase 2 clinical trials.
 This instrumentation includes high-performance liquid chromatography (HPLC), liquid chromatography with tandem and quantitative time-of-flight mass spectrometry (LC-MS/MS), and real-time polymerase chain reaction (PCR).